ntustison/ANTsXMouseBrainMapping/Manuscript/intro.md

 [@MacKenzie-Graham:2004aa,@Mackenzie-Graham:2007aa] for inferring spatial relationships between structures, cells, and genetics.
 This has motivated the development of detailed structural image atlases of the mouse brain.
-Notable examples include the Allen Brain Atlas and Coordinate Frameworks [@Dong:2008aa,@Wang:2020aa] and the Waxholm Space [@Johnson:2010aa].
+Notable examples include the Allen Brain Atlas and Coordinate Frameworks (AllenCCFv3) [@Dong:2008aa,@Wang:2020aa], the Waxholm Space [@Johnson:2010aa], and more recently, the Developmental Common Coordinate Framework (DevCCF) [@Kronman:2023aa].
 Despite the significance of these contributions, challenges still exist in large part due to the wide heterogeneity in associated study-specific image data.
 For example, variance in the acquisition methods can introduce artifacts such as tissue distortion, holes, bubbles, folding, tears, and missing slices.
 These severely complicate assumed correspondence for conventional spatial mapping approaches.

 To address such challenges, several software packages have been developed over the years comprising solutions of varying comprehensibility, sophistication, and availability.
 An early contribution to the community was the Rapid Automatic Tissue Segmentation (RATS) package [@Oguz:2014aa] for brain extraction.
-Of the publicly available packages, most, if not all have well-established package dependencies originally developed on human brain data.
+Of the many publicly available packages, most, if not all have well-established package dependencies originally developed on human brain data.
 SPMMouse [@Sawiak:2014aa], for example, is based on the well-known Statistical Parametric Mapping (SPM) software package [@Ashburner:2012aa].
 The automated mouse atlas